 Accredited by the Holy See

 The School of Theology and Religious Studies is a pontifical faculty, accredited by the Holy See according to the norms of Sapientia Christiana (1979) and Veritatis Gaudium (2018).
-The rigorous academic standards required by the Holy See ensure not only academic excellence but also a truly global vision of theological education, faithful to the Catholic intellectual tradition and in conversation with the Church throughout the world.
+The rigorous academic standards required by the Holy See not only ensure academic excellence but also a truly global vision of theological education, faithful to the Catholic intellectual tradition and in conversation with the Church throughout the world.

 As a pontifical faculty, the School of Theology and Religious Studies is authorized to grant ecclesiastical degrees in theology: the Bachelor’s in Sacred Theology (S.T.B.), the Licentiate in Sacred Theology (S.T.L.), and the Doctorate in Sacred Theology (S.T.D.).
 Recognized worldwide, ecclesiastical degrees require students to acquire a well-rounded mastery of the theological sciences and certify significant achievements in theological competence.